-In other words, individuals who understand the meaning of the spoken word learn the associated picture or symbol rather easily, while individuals who do not understand the spoken word need more time to learn the meaning of the picture or symbol (Romski & Sevcik, 1996; 2005).
-Because students who participate in the DLM alternate assessment have universally impaired cognitive and language skills, it is not possible to ensure that each student's understanding of pictures and symbols introduced in the assessment will match the intended meaning.
+In other words, individuals who understand the meaning of the spoken word learn the associated picture or symbol rather easily, while individuals who do not understand the spoken word take much longer to learn the meaning of the picture or symbol (Romski & Sevcik, 1996; 2005).
+Because students who participate in the DLM alternate assessment have universally impaired cognitive and language skills, it is not possible to ensure that each student's understanding of pictures and symbols in the assessment will match the intended meaning.

-COMBINING ACCESSIBILITY SUPPORTS WITH ALLOWABLE PRACTICES IN TEST Administration Procedures
+COMBINING ACCESSIBILITY SUPPORTS WITH ALLOWABLE PRACTICES IN TEST ADMINISTRATION PROCEDURES